IN Focus: Indiana US Senate candidates answer your questions

 McDermott has been the mayor of Hammond in northwest Indiana since 2004.
 McDermott says his top priority is protecting abortion access.

-This forum is one of the final times we’ll hear the candidates before election day, November 8.
+The forum was one of the final times we will hear the candidates before election day, November 8.